 - 1 teaspoon crushed red pepper flakes

-Drain the mushrooms and load them into half-pint (240 ml) jars leaving ½ inch (13 mm) of headspace.
+Drain the mushrooms and load them into half-pint jars leaving 1/2-inch of headspace.

 - After processing, you will probably notice that the oil and vinegar separate in the jar.
 This is not a cause for concern.
-I always give my jar a solid shake or two to recombine them before I open it.
+Give the jar a solid shake or two to recombine the oil and vinegar before you open it.

 - Don’t toss that dressing that surrounds the mushrooms!
 You can use this as a stand alone Italian salad dressing or marinate chicken or pork with it.